 McConnells Mill State Park

 McConnells Mill State Park, in Lawrence County, encompasses 2,546 acres of the spectacular Slippery Rock Creek Gorge.
-Created by the draining of glacial lakes thousands of years ago, the gorge has steeps sides and the valley floor is littered with huge boulders and is a national natural landmark.
+Created by the draining of glacial lakes thousands of years ago, the gorge has steep sides and the valley floor is littered with huge boulders and is a national natural landmark.
 A gristmill built in the 1800s is open for tours.
 The park is open from sunrise to sunset, year-round.

 Seasons and Hours: The park is open every day of the year, sunrise to sunset.
 Day use areas close at dusk.
 Contact the Moraine State Park office for facility seasons and hours.